Modularity and Heights of CM cycles on Kuga-Sato varieties: CM cycles on Kuga--Sato varieties

-Let $N$ be the product of two relatively prime integers which are $\geq 3$, $\xi_N$ a primitive $N$-th root of unity.
-Let $X(N)$ be the compactification of the moduli space of elliptic curves over $\BQ$-schemes, with full level $N$ structure.
-Let $X=X(N)$ if $N$ is clear from the context.
-Let $E\to X$ be the universal semistable elliptic curve.
-Let $Y=Y(N)$ be the canonical desingularization of $E^{2k-2}$, the $(2k-2)$-tuple product of $E$ over $X$ \cite[2.2]{Zha97}.
+The modular curve $X(N)$ be the smooth compactification of $X(N)^\circ$, which is the moduli space of generalized elliptic curves.
+Let $E\to X(N)$ be the universal generalized elliptic curve so that $E|_{X^\circ}\to {X^\circ}$ is the universal elliptic curve.